 According to a recent survey by Environics Research Group Ltd.

-The same article also highlights some of the most popular triggers for client referals.
+The same article also highlights some of the most popular triggers for client referrals.

 This graphic illustrates two important factors.

-- We need to ask for referals more.
+- We need to ask for referrals more.

 - People refer you to help their friends not you.

 So aside from asking for more referrals & automating the ask it into your process, how can we generate more referrals from our clients or COI if they are not actively doing it on their own?
 We need to be able to help clients help their friends.
 We can make this easier by following the 4 pillars of being "referable"